 Roman Equivalent: Victoria

-This Archetype awakens her inner strength and power so she can overcome great obstacles.
-These acts of bravery often benefit not just the heroine but her family or group.
+This heroine awakens her inner strength and power so she can overcome great obstacles in life.
+These acts of bravery often benefit not just the heroine but her family, group or nation.

-The shadow Heroine's victory is only achieved by using unfair tactics that disempowered her opponents.
+The shadow Heroine's victory is only achieved by using unfair tactics and trickery designed to disempowered all her opponents.

-This Goddess was the personification of the victorious Hero, however her win costs her fathers life.
+This Goddess was the personification of the victorious Hero, however Nike's great achievement comes at a heavy cost, the death of her father.

 The Heroine is one of your Archetypes if you have been able to rise above the numerous difficulties to become a stronger, better person.